The Ultimate Guide To Protein

 It may seem very exact to attempt to consume 12-15% of all calories in the form of protein each day, and frustrating to try to keep track.
 The good news is that 12-15% is the amount required for simple maintenance, meaning that you can view it as a sort of minimum.
 Eating more than this amount is not likely to cause any problems as long as the protein is eaten in conjunction with other healthy foods.

 That being said, there are some issues which are continually brought up in relation to high-protein diets, especially diets high in animal-based proteins.
 It's very important to note that in all cases, protein is described as a "correlative" figure, not a causative figure.
-This means that what we know from these studies is that diets high in protein tend to coincide with certain problems, not that diets high in protein cause them.
+For those of you looking to answer the question, "does meat cause cancer" this means that what we know from these studies is that diets high in protein tend to coincide with certain problems, not that diets high in protein cause them.